alexkasema/alx-higher_level_programming/0x0A-python-inheritance/README.md

 A class Square that inherits from Rectangle (9-rectangle.py)
 # 100-my_int.py
 A class MyInt that inherits from int.
 MyInt is a rebel.
 MyInt has == and != operators inverted.
+# 101-add_attribute.py
+A function that adds a new attribute to an object if it’s possible.